Towards Scalable Visual Data Wrangling via Direct Manipulation: Related work

 Closely related to our own work is Arachnid~\cite{shou2019arachnid} which explores using visualizations as medium for modifying data, particularly through modifying visual representations of data.
 In contrast, we use visualizations as a platform for already identified errors.
 More distantly \citet{saket2019investigating} explores the use of direct manipulation as a means to specify graphical encodings.
 In contrast, we draw on this interaction channel as a means to provide guidance to the data cleaning system.

 Lastly, our work draws on the long history of visual analytics systems connected with data management systems.
 These include a wide array of different tools and systems~\cite{battle2020structured, wu2014case}.
 Of particular relevance are GUI-based visual analytics systems, such as Polaris~\cite{stolte2002polaris} (subsequently commercialized as Tableau).
-Our work draws on the patterns and traditions of these systems, but focuses on the particular task of data wrangling.
+Our work draws on the patterns and traditions of these systems, but focuses on the subgroup analysis within visual data wrangling.